 The Resident Coaching Program’s (RCP) goal is to promote resident awareness of their growth and development, enhance resiliency, and improve trainee confidence in their own self-assessment and self-directed learning.
 We are dedicated to helping all residents reach their full potential and ability, and this program is designed to provide the tools and support to get there.
-Each resident is matched with a Cleveland Clinic staff physician for a coach.
+Participation is voluntary and strongly encouraged and residents who request a coach are matched with a Cleveland Clinic staff physician.
 Coaching is distinct from mentoring, and is specifically designed to promote self-reflection and focus on individual strengths with the goal of enhancing growth within your career as a resident physician.
 The RCP is about taking you from good to great and maximizing your potential.

 Clinical Reasoning Conference (CRC)

 Clinical reasoning is an essential skill for the expert clinician.
 Clinical reasoning examines how we think and synthesize vast amounts of data including patient preference.
 When facing an unusual clinical scenario, clinicians have the ability to switch to an intuitive and fast mode, or the more thoughtful, deductive, and time consuming mode.
 Clinical reasoning also includes the ability to identify when each system is required and efficiently switch between them.

 Utilizing game-based instruction, interactive small group discussions, and large group exercises, this conference helps the residents reflect on clinical cases that highlight cognitive biases.
 In an engaging and fun learning environment, the residents develop a heightened awareness of their thought processes and the myriad cognitive biases that challenge our clinical reasoning.
 Through this reflection, the residents equip themselves with metacognition as a strategy to prevent cognitive and diagnostic errors and improve their clinical reasoning and patient safety.